 Explore why should you be on LinkedIn and how it helps your business & brand.
 Learn the awesome ways and tips to create a strong LinkedIn profile.
 Plus, great examples of LinkedIn headlines, summaries and Features!

 As entrepreneurs and professionals, most of us agree.

 And even then, a mere presence isn’t good enough.
 Just yesterday, a mompreneur who needs a job on the side, mentioned to me that she needed to update her Linkedin profile, which she had not ‘touched in ages!’

-So the real question is the relevance of LinkedIn for women entrepreneurs.
+Do you wonder about the relevance of LinkedIn for women entrepreneurs?
 Is it a ‘nice to have’ or can it really help?
-Plenty of entrepreneurs I work with, wonder about the serious benefits of Linkedin for business.
+Plenty of entrepreneurs I work with, ask about the serious benefits of Linkedin for business.

 ‘I actually get all my traffic from Instagram.
 Or, FB groups is my top source for leads.’
 Or even, ‘Individual and on-ground networking is the only way business happens for me!’

 Today, LinkedIn is the default validation for the professional you!

 While women are more likely than men to start businesses, only 34% of the US internet users who use Linkedin are women.